jhucsf/spring2022/assign/assign05.md

 our scaffolding), you should create a thread for each accepted client connection.
 Use `pthread_create()` to create the client threads.
-You will probably want to create a struct to pass the `Connection` object and other required data to the client thread, and user `worker()` as the entrypoint for the thread.
+You will probably want to create a struct to pass the `Connection` object and other required data to the client thread, and use `worker()` as the entrypoint for the thread.
 It may also be a good idea to create `User` object in each client thread to track the pending messages, and register it to a `Room` when the client sends a join request.

-You can test that your server handles more than one connection correctly by spawning multiple receivers and senders connecting to the same server, and checking that the messages sent from all receivers get correctly delivered to all senders.
+You can test that your server handles more than one connection correctly by spawning multiple receivers and senders on the same server, and checking that the messages sent from all senders get correctly delivered to all receivers.

 ### Receiver and sender loops